simonmichael/hledger/MANUAL.md

 You can use hledger without learning any more about this file; just use the [add](#add) or [web](#web) commands to create and update it.
 Many users, though, also edit the journal file directly with a text editor, perhaps assisted by the helper modes for emacs or vim.
-Note the file uses unix line endings on all platforms. <!-- XXX retest & remove -->

 Here's an example: